christien-kelly/christien-kelly/README.md

 ## Hello!
 My name's Christien 👋

 I'm a developer that loves creating complex applications with a simple UI.
 Some of my larger project include network routing with GTFS data and project OSRM.
-Currently working at SHARE Mobility.

 I am also a swimmer training to at least get some new best times, fingers crossed for <em><strong>Paris 2024 :)</strong></em>, wish me luck!